SebastianVeigl/AI_on_the_edge_data_grabber/README.md

 <img src="./files/focus_adjustment.jpg" width=300>
 With the focus being set, you can proceed with the configuration.
 After taking the **reference image** and aligning it horizontally, you can define two **alignment references**.
 These will be used to check and adjust the alignment.
 It is recommended to use unique structures with good contrast.
 The most important part during configuration is to set up the ROIs.
 These will later be used for the digit classification.
 As we are using a 7-segment display, only digit ROIs have to be set up.
 I was using the display as temperature display, so only ROIs where set up (up to 4 digits would be possible with this display).
+Here you can also provide information about the order/multiplier to take into account decimal values.
 <img src="./files/ROI_setup.png" width=600>
 After everything is set up correctly, you have to reboot the esp32cam.
 For further information on how to configure the AI-on-the-edge-device firmware have a look at the [documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Reference-Image/).